ridhwan2/imgui-external-csgo/README.md

 - [hazedumper](https://github.com/frk1/hazedumper) for their offsets
 - cazz's [memory class](https://github.com/cazzwastaken/pro-bhop/blob/master/cheat/memory.h) & [youtube channel](https://www.youtube.com/@cazz) (some of the features and base are from his youtube channel after all)
 - [stackedit](https://stackedit.io/) for helping me write this

+### ⚠️
+Finally, i'm not responsible for what you decide to do with this software, this is in no way "undetected"

 ## License